Frequently Asked Questions

 • Masks should be worn for the entire time the participants are in the church even when responding to prayers.
 The sole exception is for reception of Communion when the mask should be lowered but replaced immediately after consumption of the sacred Host.
 Per IDPH and CDC guidelines, those with breathing difficulties can be exempted from this requirement, but those individuals must observe the strictest of social distancing from anyone not living in their domicile

-• Eulogies by friends or family members are not allowed.
-However, eulogies may be given by the priest or deacon after the Prayer After Communion.
+A eulogy may be given by a family member or the priest or deacon after the Prayer After Communion or if the celebrant chooses to make it part of his homily.
 Eulogies may be written by family and friends with the following guidelines:

 - they are to be 3–5 minutes in length;